6 Healthy Habits For Physical Wellness Month And Beyond

 Dietary habits can have a significant impact on both physical and mental health.
 While there may be no right or wrong way to eat, dieticians generally recommend diverse and balanced eating habits that include plenty of protein, healthy fats, fiber, probiotics, and micronutrients.

-By prioritizing wholesome, nutrient-dense foods, you may naturally limit your intake of sugar, alcohol, trans fats, and other proinflammatory agents.
+By learning to eat healthy and prioritizing wholesome, nutrient-dense foods, you may naturally limit your intake of sugar, alcohol, trans fats, and other proinflammatory agents.
 While occasional indulgences may not be incompatible with healthy eating habits, medical professionals often warn against overconsumption of such foods due to their potential to damage the body’s cells and tissues.

 3. Get plenty of exercise

 Regular physical activity can be one of the most effective ways to improve your health.
-During Physical Wellness Month, consider finding new ways to increase your fitness level and stay active.
-This may be as simple as committing to taking a walk each day, or even signing up for a new fitness class or sports league.
+During Physical Wellness Month, consider finding new ways to incorporate physical activity into your day, increase your fitness level, and stay active.
+This physical activity may be as simple as committing to taking a walk each day, or even signing up for a new fitness class or sports league.
+As long as you get your body moving with regular physical activity, you can benefit from it.

 Finding ways to move your body that you enjoy and look forward to can be key to making exercise a regular part of your life.
 If you’re new to working out, be sure to talk to your doctor about a suitable exercise plan.